poupryc/scpper.js/README.md

 api.site = 'fr'

 api.site = 'be'
-// Error: Branch "be" is not supported yet.
+// Error: be is not valid
 ```

 ### Response